rails-sqlserver/tiny_tds/README.md

 ## Install

 Installing with rubygems should just work.
-TinyTDS is tested on ruby version 1.8.6, 1.8.7, 1.9.1, 1.9.2, 1.9.3 as well as REE & JRuby.
+TinyTDS is tested on ruby version 1.9 and upward.
+Older versions are tested with 1.8.x.
+We also test everynow and then on JRuby and RBX.

 ```
 $ gem install tiny_tds